Calculate sequential differences of values in numeric vectors.

 If we wanted to instead lag across our tokens harmonically (across records) we'd need to specifiy a different order

-For example, we could say orderby = list(Pice, Record, Spine)
+For example, we could say orderby = list(Pice, Record, Spine)---the lagged function

 Let's consider what happens then if here are stops in our data: